Megaloblastic Anemia

 Children

-• Causes: Most common causes in children include:
+• Causes: Most common causes of megaloblastic anemia in children include:

 • Dietary deficiencies: Especially in strict vegetarians/vegans or children with limited dietary variety, leading to B12 or folate deficiency.